panda3d/panda3d-docs/programming/render-attributes/antialiasing.rst

 your graphics card.
 If your card can provide additional samples, it produces a higher-quality antialiasing, at a small cost to render time.

-The function ``clearAntialias`` can be used to remove the antialias setting.
-The function ``setAntialias`` takes an optional priority parameter, to control attribute overrides.
+The function :meth:`~.NodePath.clear_antialias()` can be used to remove the antialias setting.
+The function :meth:`~.NodePath.set_antialias()` takes an optional priority parameter, to control attribute overrides.